Account aggregation: New applications

 Account aggregation evolved with single sign-on (SSO) at most major banks such as Bank of America.
 With SSO (usually implemented via SAML) major financial institutions are now expanding their aggregation services into new areas.
 Rich Presentment (getting all the information about a bill that you owe) is a service that uses aggregation extensively and can be seen at AOL, using AOL Bill Pay.
 Aggregation also powers applications such as funds transfer, new account opening, card-based bill pay and so on.

 Independent financial advisers

 Independent financial advisers are another group on which account aggregators began focusing their attention.
 Having seen increasing competition from the other different financial advisers, positioning themselves as their client's primary advisor was not as easy as it once was.

 Open banking

 Starting in 2015 developments such as open banking made it easier for third parties to access bank transaction data and introduced standard API and security models.

+Income and Employment verification

+By integrating data from bank accounts, payroll systems and other financial sources, account aggregation provides a holistic picture of a borrower’s financial situation and verification of employment.
+By leveraging the technology, lenders can meet the rigorous standards set by entities like Fannie Mae and Freddie Mac, ensuring compliance while benefiting from increased operational efficiency.